Guide to Community Service Learning

 10. RSD students must complete a minimum of 20 hours of community service as part of the district’s graduation requirements.

-The assigned person responsible for recording of RSD Community Service Time Logs forms, may differ in each RSD high school.
+The person responsible for recording the RSD Community Service Time Logs forms may differ at each RSD high school.
 Your high school’s Career Center, Counseling Office, or Main Office will be able to direct you to where to submit your RSD Community Service Time Logs.